Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Weak existence

-{\bf 5}.
+{\bf 8}.
 Now let us consider convergence of stochastic integrals in (\ref{limNs}).
-Our goal is an estimate similar to that for the drift and Lebesgue integrals above:
+Our goal is an estimate the next probability similarly to the drift and Lebesgue integrals above:

 for any $c, \epsilon>0$ and $n$ large enough.
-In principle, the task is similar to the convergence of Lebesgue integrals tackled in the previous steps.
-Hence, we mainly show how to tackle the additional obstacle due to different Wiener processes \(dW_s\) and \(dW^n_s\) in the stochastic integrals.
-Fortunately, we have a tool for this which is Skorokhod's Lemma \ref{app1} from the Appendix below.
-However, it is not applicable directly because our processes may be unbounded, so we should overcome this with the help of the estimate (\ref{allsmall}) which reduces the problem to bounded processes.
+As we know from the step 5 in the proof of Proposition \ref{pro22}, the task is similar to the convergence of Lebesgue integrals, and we mainly show how to tackle the additional obstacle due to different Wiener processes \( \widetilde W \) and \(\widetilde W^n\) in the stochastic integrals.
+A tool for this is Skorokhod's Lemma \ref{app1}, as before.
+However, it is not applicable directly because our processes may be unbounded, so we should overcome this with the help of a truncation which reduces the problem to bounded processes.

 By virtue of \cite[Theorem 6.2.1(v)]{Kry-ln} and similarly to the calculus for Lebesgue integrals in the previous steps, yet using second moments instead of the first ones by the evident reason we estimate,